4.41 from 47 votes

 Tables with plates of slices of vegan pumpkin pie.
 Forks and a bowl of whipped cream are to the side.

-• Tofu – yes, this pie has tofu in it!
+• silken tofu – yes, this pie has tofu in it!
 It replaces the eggs and dairy and makes the pie ridiculously creamy.
 Don’t worry, you can’t taste it or tell that it’s made with tofu.

 How to Make Tofu Pumpkin Pie

-Spray a 9-inch pie plate with cooking spray and press the crust mixture into the bottom and up the sides of the pie plate.
-Bake for 20-25 minutes and set aside to cool completely.
+• Press and bake – Coat a 9-inch pie dish with cooking spray and press the crust mixture into the bottom and up the sides.
+Bake until lightly golden, then let it cool completely.

 Vegan pumpkin pie with a slice taken out of it.
 The pie is on a table with plates, forks, and cinnamon sticks.